May 25, 2022

-According to the National Hurricane Center at the National Weather Service, the Atlantic Hurricane season starts June 1 and runs through November 30.
+The National Hurricane Center at the National Weather Service reports that the Atlantic Hurricane season starts June 1 and runs through November 30.
 Learn more here.
-Forecasters from National Oceanic and Atmospheric Administration (NOAA) predict a hyper-active hurricane season this year, with approximately 20 named storms and 8 hurricanes.
-Clay Humane urges animal owners to prepare for the dangers associated with hurricane season.
+Analysts from the National Oceanic and Atmospheric Administration (NOAA) predict 19 named storms this season.
+10 of those could become hurricanes.

 “Families often dash to the store when the news reports a hurricane, collecting necessities moments before the arrival of a hurricane,” said Dr. Christian Broadhurst, senior staff veterinarian at Clay Humane.
 “In this rush, they may not get the opportunity to completely prepare for their dog or cat’s needs.
 This is particularly hard for families with birds, reptiles, fish and other pets with unique needs.”

 Clay Humane advises animal owners to plan for the dangers associated with hurricane season.

 - Keep Pets' Tags Updated

 Keep your animal’s identification tags updated with your contact information.
 The tag should consist of your pet’s name, your phone number and address.